bendalab/thunderfish/doc/thunderfish.md

 7. Time where the pulse starts relative to P1 in milliseconds.
 8. Time where the pulse ends relative to P1 in milliseconds.
 9. Total width of the pulse in milliseconds.
-10. Width of the P1 peak in milliseconds.
-11. Time of P2 trough relative to P1 in milliseconds.
-12. P2 amplitude relative to the P1 amplitude in percent.
-13. Width of the P2 trough in milliseconds.
-14. Time constant of the exponential decay of the tail of the pulse in milliseconds.
+10. Time constant of the exponential decay of the tail of the pulse in milliseconds.
-15. Number of EODs used for computing the averaged EOD waveform.
+11. Number of EODs used for computing the averaged EOD waveform.
-17. Frequency at the peak power of the single pulse spectrum in Hertz.
+12. Frequency at the peak power of the single pulse spectrum in Hertz.
-16. Peak power of the single pulse spectrum in decibel.
+13. Peak power of the single pulse spectrum in decibel.
-18. How much the average power below 5 Hz is attenuated relative to the peak power in decibel.
+14. How much the average power below 5 Hz is attenuated relative to the peak power in decibel.
-19. How much the average power below 50 Hz is attenuated relative to the peak power in decibel.
+15. How much the average power below 50 Hz is attenuated relative to the peak power in decibel.
-20. Frequency at which the power reached half of the peak power relative to the initial power in Hertz.
+16. Frequency at which the power reached half of the peak power relative to the initial power in Hertz.
-21. Median inter-pulse interval after removal of outlier intervals in milliseconds.
-22. Mean inter-pulse interval after removal of outlier intervals in milliseconds.
-23. Standard deviation of inter-pulse intervals after removal of outlier intervals in milliseconds.
-24. Number of inter-pulse intervals after removal of outlier intervals.

 ### RECORDING-pulsepeaks-N.EXT